OneIdentity/SafeguardAutomation/README.md

-# safeguard-autoit
+# SafeguardAutomation
-AutoIt plugins to use with Safeguard for Privileged Passwords

-This project a project still in the planning / early development stages ...
+Automation tools for building solutions with One Identity Safeguard

 ## Support